 With internet flooded with so many social media platforms, the choice to select the right one for your business is not easy.

-You have a plethora of options to choose to start from Facebook to LinkedIn to Twitter to Instagram, etc, etc.
+You have a plethora of options to choose from.
+Start from Facebook to Twitter, etc, etc.

 Small businesses have budget and time constraints. i.e, they cannot afford to be everywhere, focusing on every social media platform to promote their business.
 For them, it is imperative to select the right platform in social media for marketing.